Hillary Clinton as First Lady of the United States: Traditional duties

 Clinton was the head of the White House Millennium Council and hosted Millennium Evenings, a series of lectures that discussed futures studies, one of which became the first live simultaneous webcast from the White House.
 Clinton also created the first White House Sculpture Garden, located in the Jacqueline Kennedy Garden, which displayed large contemporary American works of art loaned by museums.

 In the White House, Clinton placed donated handicrafts of contemporary American artisans, such as pottery and glassware, on rotating display in the state rooms.
 She oversaw the restoration of the Blue Room to be historically authentic to the period of James Monroe, and the Map Room to how it looked during World War II.
 Working with Arkansas interior decorator Kaki Hockersmith over an eight-year period, she oversaw extensive, privately funded redecoration efforts around the building, often trying to make it look brighter.
 These included changing of the Treaty Room and a presidential study to have a 19th-century look.
 Overall the redecoration brought mixed notices, with Victorian furnishings for the Lincoln Sitting Room being criticized the most.
 Clinton hosted many large-scale events at the White House, including a state dinner for visiting Chinese dignitaries, a New Year's Eve celebration at the turn of the 21st century, and a state dinner honoring the bicentennial of the White House in November 2000.

+Role during the president's re-election campaign

+Despite being regarded as a nationally-polarizing figure, Clinton was a top campaigner on her husband's behalf during his successful re-election bid in 1996.

+There was initially internal uncertainty as to whether Clinton should speak at the 1996 Democratic National Convention.
+Due to her being a polarizing figure, there was some concern that a convention speech might do the campaign more harm than benefit.
+At the time, Speeches by candidate's spouses had not yet become a standard feature at United States presidential nominating conventions, and Clinton herself had not spoken at the preceding 1992 Democratic National Convention.
+However, Elizabeth Dole (spouse of Republican presidential Bob Dole) had delivered a well-received speech at the 1996 Republican National Convention, held prior to that year's Democratic gathering.
+Clinton ultimately spoke at the convention, delivering a speech that touched on the subjects of family and children.
+Playing off the title of her recent book It Takes a Village, Clinton claimed, "it takes a president who believes not only in the potential of his own child, but of all children; who believes not only in the strength of his own family, but of the American family.
+It takes Bill Clinton."